 I know I’ve been talking about personal branding untill now in a way that’s more about purpose and passion, than of bitter nessacity.
 But in today’s world it is a fact that personal branding has gained importance for at least two reasons.

 The first is that social media changed the work force very much.
 According to a study, recruiters hire via social media and look at people’s social profile to get more information about them.
 Especially those who are working in the creative industry, where portfolio is crucial in the process of getting more projects.

 The reason for that is that employees can have a important role in promoting the organisation they are going to work for.
-Brand associates is something that has been teached in many companies and also in the entertainment world it’s a important way to put an programme on map.
+People associate brands with their employees.
+And the concept of employer branding has been used and teached among many companies.

 Gigs all over the place

-One of the reasons why personal branding is valuable nowadays, is that the gig economy is not going away anytime soon.
 The average person switches jobs every 2 to 3 years, and by 2020, freelance and contract workers will make up 43% of the U.S. workforce.
-Diane Mulcahy, the author of The Gig Economy, says:
+Diane Mulcahy, the author of The Gig Economy, says in the Washington Post:

 We’re seeing only one trend here, which is that the gig economy is big and getting bigger.
 Companies will do just about anything to avoid hiring full-time employees.
 Add to that the fact that there is no job security anymore, and workers are increasingly aware that they need to work differently if they want to create any sort of stability for themselves.”

-If personal branding is done the right way, it can help build you the career of your dreams.
+Personal branding can help you build your dream career on the condition that this is done correctly.
 Whether that’s in business, or as a employee.
 You just have to start with understanding your worth.